Julian Assange Fast Facts

 August 16, 2012 - Ecuador announces it has granted asylum to Assange.

-August 19, 2012 - Makes a public address from the balcony of the Ecuadorian Embassy in London, demanding that the United States drop its "witch hunt" against WikiLeaks.
+August 19, 2012 - Makes a public address from the balcony of the Ecuadorian Embassy in London, demanding that the United States drop its "witch-hunt" against WikiLeaks.

 September 26, 2012 - Delivers a speech via satellite to a full conference room at the United Nations, asking the US government to end its actions against him and his website.
 The event was held by the Mission of Ecuador on UN grounds, but was not officially sponsored by the world body.

-November 2012 - Assange's book, "Cypherpunks: Freedom and the Future of the Internet," is released.
+November 2012 - Assange's book, "Cypherpunks: Freedom and the Future of the Internet," is published.

 February 10, 2015 - Metropolitan Police Commissioner Bernard Hogan-Howe tells LBC Radio the operation guarding Assange at the Ecuadorian Embassy in London is "sucking our resources in" as costs spiral to more than 10 million pounds ($15.3 million).